 Construction is a vitally important sector that contributes greatly to the economic growth of the country.
 It is one of the UK’s largest industries employing over 2.5 million people and is one of the most diverse industries in the UK.
-Our industry has a wide range of professions which can be suited to everyone’s needs.
+It includes a wide range of professions, suiting a range of interests, skills and strengths.

 Do you want to be part of an innovative and exciting industry that saves people money, makes people feel more comfortable, keeps people clean and warm, and have a direct impact on helping our environment to create a more sustainable and healthier planet?

 We offer a very diverse level of curriculum courses from entry-level SCQF 4 to apprentice and advanced craft SCQF 6/7.
 This allows learners of all levels the opportunity to learn and enhance their skills.
 Our staff have a wealth of industrial and educational knowledge and experience, including a WorldSkills trainer ambassador to support, nurture and train all candidates to showcase their skill and be the very best they can be.

 Our Arbroath and Kingsway campuses have multi-functional workshops kitted out with modern tools and equipment providing a supportive environment that helps provide creative and practical learning facilities.

 I really enjoy teaching and watching others learn the ropes.
 It’s a great skill to have and let’s face it, I know all the dodges in class, because I’ve tried them myself!

 The next ten or twelve years are about me and doing something which I really enjoy.
 I’ve so enjoyed the creative element of this course.

 To anyone looking to retrain, I say the sooner the better.
 Life's regrets tend to be about the things you didn't do rather than the things you did I find, so if you have the means, go for it.

 I had always loved woodwork at school.
 There is something really satisfying about working with your hands and creating something out of a bit of wood and some imagination.